Skip to main content

 9. Click Close

-Note: Use the Snowflake web interface (Snowpipe) or other supported Snowflake ETL software to integrate data using your connector.
-A direct connection to Snowflake is coming soon.
+Note: You can use the Snowflake web interface or other supported Snowflake ETL software to integrate data using your connector.

 Snowflake Data Assets